G 341 (Oxybutynin chloride extended release 5 mg)

 Pill imprint G 341 has been identified as Oxybutynin chloride extended release 5 mg.

 Oxybutynin is used in the treatment of overactive bladder; urinary incontinence; hyperhidrosis; dysuria; prostatitis and belongs to the drug class urinary antispasmodics.
 There is no proven risk in humans during pregnancy.
-Oxybutynin 5 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Oxybutynin 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 5 mg